-In 2001, ECUSA's executive council passed a resolution instructing the treasurer to vote in favor of all shareholder resolutions asking financial companies to avoid underwriting and servicing predatory loans.
-During the 2002-03 shareholder season, ECUSA made affirmative proxy votes on linking executive compensation and progress on predatory lending with Citigroup.
+In 2001, the Episcopal Church's (TEC) executive council passed a resolution instructing the treasurer to vote in favor of all shareholder resolutions asking financial companies to avoid underwriting and servicing predatory loans.
+During the 2002-03-shareholder season, TEC made affirmative proxy votes on linking executive compensation and progress on predatory lending with Citigroup.